-The kitchen includes furniture constructed of packing cases, and an open fireplace which would have been in constant use for cooking and heating water for bathing and washing clothes.
-So much work to keep everyone clean, fed, and the house tidied after each meal.
+The kitchen has makeshift furniture, made from packing cases, plus an open fireplace which would have been in constant use for cooking and heating water for bathing and washing clothes.